 It seems that there just isn’t anything that cats can’t do!
 With the power of the internet, I have seen cats flying, cats doing the washing and even cats talking!
-But of course, those are all fakes and cats don’t really have those skills.But this blog is all about cats being caught on camera playing a music instrument!
+But of course, those are all fakes and cats don’t really have those skills.But this blog is all about cats being caught on camera playing a musical instrument!
 There and no “Photoshop”, video edited fakes here, just good timing from the photographer and some very playful cats.
-So without further ado it is time to find out if we can find enough musical cats to form a band…
+So without further ado, it is time to find out if we can find enough musical cats to form a band…

 BONUS CONTENT: Top 10 Facts About Strange Musical Instruments